“Beard or no beard, that is the question.”

 The answers to this are all over the place, depending on the kind of situation you’re in.

-Beards are usually a fashion element, but for guys that are youthful looking a beard is simply a practical necessity.
-They need a beard to come across as more serious and convincing.
+Beards are usually a fashion element, but for some guys a beard helps to come across as more serious and professional.

 Other times though shaving itself is a practical choice that solves a real problem you might have, such as time, effort and money spent on maintenance.
-Sometimes you need to shave your beard to keep or get a job.
+Sometimes you need to shave your beard for legal reasons, either to keep or get a job.

 Another tricky situation is whether to shave the beard if your girlfriend absolutely hates it.